The Challenge of Streamlining Provider Data Management Solutions

 On the surface, this seems like a problem that could be solved easily, right?
 After all, the healthcare industry spends an estimated $2.1 billion annually to maintain provider databases, so accurate and comprehensive provider data is clearly an industry-wide priority.

 Then why is the system still so broken?
 And what can we do to fix it?
-Let’s look at a couple of reasons why provider data remains fractured and recent efforts to drive streamlined provider data management processes.
+Let’s look at a couple of reasons why provider data remains fractured and recent efforts to drive streamlined provider data management solutions.

 A sea of data, but no star to steer by

-When collected and maintained correctly, provider data can unlock better health outcomes, improve patient experiences, increase cost-savings, and more.
+When collected and maintained correctly, provider data management solutions can unlock better health outcomes, improve patient experiences, increase cost-savings, and more.
 Even with all this at stake, we’re somehow still in the wild west of provider data.

 The current process for obtaining provider data is incredibly piecemeal, varied across providers, and is often time-consuming.
 It involves sifting through literally thousands of resources in different locations (spreadsheets, commercial and government databases, etc.), and before that data is actionable, providers have to find a way to validate and standardize these data points at scale.